 For more serious offences, internal exclusion, fixed term exclusion or permanent exclusion may be considered.
-The Headteacher (or Deputy in her absence) will decide on this as appropriate.
+The Head of School or Executive Head will be involved in any exclusion decision.

 Internal exclusion may be for half a day or longer.
-The child will work away from other children, under adult supervision, and will not have access to the playground, extracurricular or enrichment activities.
+The child will work away from other children, under adult supervision, and will not have access to the playground, extra-curricular or enrichment activities.
 Parents will always be informed when internal exclusion is taking place and logged on CPOMs.